 Situational awareness in project management

 There is almost no project without deviations.
 The source of project deviations can be a change of customer requirements, unforeseen issues during implementation phase or simply mistakes that can lead to time and cost overruns.
-The earlier deviations are recognized the smaller is their impact on the project progress.
-As a project manager, a high level of situational awareness can make your life much easier as you avoid issues from the very beginning.
+The earlier deviations are recognized, the smaller their impact is on the project progress.
+As a project manager, a high level of situational awareness can make your life much easier as you are able to avoid issues from the very beginning.